Azure/ResourceModules/docs/wiki/PipelinesDesign.md

 1. **Validate**:
    1. Running a set of static Pester tests against the template
    1. Validating the template by invoking Azure’s validation API (Test-AzResourceGroupDeployment – or the same for other scopes)
-1. **Test deploy**: we deploy each module by using a pre-defined set of parameters to a ‘sandbox’ subscription in Azure to see if it’s really working
+1. **Test deploy**: we deploy each module by using a predefined set of parameters to a ‘sandbox’ subscription in Azure to see if it’s really working
    1. **Removal**: The test suite is cleaned up by removing all deployed test resources again
 1. **Publish**: the proven results are copied/published to a configured location such as template specs, the bicep registry, Azure DevOps artifacts, etc.